maxguru/mysql-vector/README.md

 # A Library for MySQL Vector Operations

 ## Overview
 The `VectorTable` class is a PHP implementation designed to facilitate the storage and search of high-dimensional vectors in a MySQL database.
-This class stores normalized and quantized vectors in JSON and binary formats and uses a two-stage search algorithm for efficient similarity search.
+This class stores normalized vectors as binary float arrays (VARBINARY) and quantized binary codes (VARBINARY), and uses a two-stage search algorithm for efficient similarity search.

 ### Computational Efficiency
 The library stores only **normalized vectors** in the database, which provides computational efficiency, eliminating normalization overhead (cosine similarity is simply a dot product of normalized vectors).